The little rip in classical and quantum $f(R)$ cosmology: The little rip

 Let us begin with a brief summary on the phenomenology of the LR abrupt event in GR.
 Throughout this work we limit ourselves to homogeneous and isotropic cosmological scenarios, which are described by the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric given by the line element

 where $a(t)$ stands for the scale factor, $ds_3^2$ represents the three-dimensional metric and we have used the geometric unit system $8\pi G=c=1$.
-Then, for the content of the universe represented by a perfect fluid with energy density $\rho$ and pressure $p$, the Einstein's field equations reduce to the Friedman and Raychaudhuri equations
+Then, for the content of the universe represented by a perfect fluid with energy density $\rho$ and pressure $p$, the Einstein field equations reduce to the Friedmann and Raychaudhuri equations

 respectively, where the dot represents the derivative with respect to the cosmic time, $H$ denotes the Hubble rate and $k$ indicates the spatial curvature of the Universe (not fixed at this point).
-In the common interpretation of cosmological data within GR's framework, this perfect fluid is constituted with three different species: radiation, (dark and barionic) matter (M) and DE.
+In the common interpretation of cosmological data within GR's framework, this perfect fluid is constituted with three different species: radiation, (dark and baryonic) matter (M) and DE.
 According to the latest observations \cite{Planck1, Planck3} the current density parameters for M and DE are $\Omega_{M,0}\sim 0.315$ and $\Omega_{DE,0}\sim0.685$, respectively, whereas radiation is negligible at the present time.
 Thus, DE is the dominant cosmic ingredient today.
 Furthermore, it will be even more dominant in the future since matter tends to dilute (faster).
 Thence, from a practical perspective, the contribution of matter and radiation can be neglected when analysing the asymptotic future evolution of these cosmological models.
 Consequently, we consider that $p$ and $\rho$ in the above equations are those corresponding to DE.

 The LR abrupt event can be understood as a BR singularity that has been delayed indefinitely.
 This abrupt event was first discovered in Ref.~\cite{EOSalpha2table} (see also Refs.~\cite{EOSalpha3,Nojiri:2005sr}) and, thereafter, named as ``little rip'' in Ref.~\cite{LR}.
 (See also Ref.~\cite{BouhmadiLopez:2005gk} where the LR was found in the context of brane cosmology.)
 For the occurrence of this cosmic event, DE can be modelled by the following equation of state (EoS)